TheMadScripter/Arka-Dat-File_script/README.md

-# Arka-Dat-File_script
+# USAGE

-Add's .5 to to the second column
+The script edits just the 2nd column as expected.